 Do I really need a résumé in high school?
 Yes!
-Having a résumé will give you an edge above your peers!

 The college admission process is very selective – a significant number of students apply each year to a limited number of open slots.
 This means that you must find a way to stand apart from the other applicants.
 Having a résumé demonstrates your seriousness of purpose in the college application process and your good organizational skills.

 Consider the résumé as a marketing tool!
 The high school résumé is a brag sheet of YOU – a concise summary of your achievements, talents and interests, your contributions, and your passions.
 It is a great way to showcase what you have done during your high school years, who you are, and what you can contribute to a college campus.

 Once complete, your résumé will assist you in several areas.

 - Getting the résumé in written form early in high school allows students and their advisers (parents, school counselor, independent counselor) to identify gaps and opportunities to make better use of the time in high school: community service, athletics, school clubs, work and more.
 It is often the difference in activities with high value v. those with a low value that impacts who gets accepted.
 Read the full-tuition scholarship story of a LEAP student who formatted her resume then received independent feedback on filling her leadership gap.